V-Ron-afk/LILIW-TOURISM-SCHEDULING-SYSTEM/README.md

 A Website System where it can manage Tourist, Preview Tour Package Promotions, Previewing of Tourist Spots, and manages Tourist Scheduling.

 ## 👤 User Features (Tourists/Visitors)
+These are the features available on the public-facing side:

 - Homepage
 - Schedule Booking